 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Confederate Soldiers Memorial (approx. 2 miles away); World War I MemorialPulaski (approx. 2 miles away); Pulaski County Courthouse (approx. 2.1 miles away); Pulaski County War Memorial (approx. 2.1 miles away); Lest We Forget (approx. 2.1 miles away); First Court House (approx. 6.4 miles away); Water Works — 1870 (approx. 6˝ miles away).
 Touch for a list and map of all markers in Pulaski.

 More about this marker.
 This marker replaced a marker with the same number and title erected before 1932 another mile further south in Wythe County.
 The text of that marker read, “To the south and west lies Draper Valley, named for John Draper, who settled here in 1765.
 He moved hence from Draper’s Meadows (Blacksburg), where his wife was captured by the Indians in the massacre of 1755.
 Six years later Draper ransomed her.
 He served as an officer in the Point Pleasant Indian expedition of 1774.”

 Credits.
 This page was last revised on October 19, 2017.
-This page originally submitted on October 31, 2009, by Kathy Walker of Stafford, Virginia.
-This page has been viewed 1,040 times since then and 4 times this year.
+It was originally submitted on October 31, 2009, by Kathy Walker of Stafford, Virginia.
+This page has been viewed 1,120 times since then and 40 times this year.
 Photos: 1, 2, 3, 4. submitted on October 31, 2009, by Kathy Walker of Stafford, Virginia. • Kevin W. was the editor who published this page.